 If all else fails, your local library may be able to help a new home for your stationery.
 They should have a comprehensive list of groups in the area, so it may be worth going through what’s available and selecting the most suitable group that could put your stationery to good use.

-Have you recycled stationery in the past?
-We’d love to hear about your experiences on our Facebook and Twitter.
 Alternatively, if your stationery supplies are looking a little low, we’re sure to have the stationery you need to keep yourself topped up.
-Contact us today to find out more.